Latteralus/MCHRT/DevDocuments/TechnicalDocument.md

-# Mountain Care HR Management Platform - Technical Document
+# Mountain Care HR Management Platform - Technical Document (Revised)

 ## 1. Introduction

-Mountain Care is a Next.js-based, single-tenant HR Management platform intended to handle core HR functionalities—employee management, attendance tracking, leave management, onboarding/offboarding automation, compliance (including HIPAA considerations), document management, and basic reporting.
-The target organization has approximately 250 employees and does not experience significant usage spikes.
+Mountain Care is a Next.js-based, single-tenant HR Management platform intended for a Compounding Pharmacy environment.
+It handles core HR functionalities—employee management, attendance tracking, leave management, onboarding/offboarding automation, compliance (including HIPAA considerations for employee data), document management, and basic reporting.
+The target organization has approximately 250 employees across departments including Administration, Human Resources, Operations, Compounding, and Shipping, and does not experience significant usage spikes.

+**MVP Focus:** While this document outlines the comprehensive technical plan, the initial development phase will focus on delivering a Minimum Viable Product (MVP) encompassing basic functionality for all core modules.

+**UI Goal:** The user interface should aim to closely match the provided dashboard design screenshot.

 ## 2. Architectural Approach